AZimmerman13/blowout_bonanza/README.md

 ### Statistical Test
 In this case, as alluded to above, my null hypothesis is that there is no statistically significant difference in how bad teams are getting beat in 2020.
 Due to both samples having n > 30 and a (pretty darn close to) normal distribution of MOV, I chose a two-sample Z Test.
 Based on the results of this test (p-value of 0.54), I can confidently say that we fail to reject the null hypothesis.
 In other words, things are definitely weird, but baseball is more or less the same.

+Below I have re-visualized the MOV for each sample with a key change: rather than using the absolute value as above, I have simply done `visitor_score - home_score`.
+While this is less intuitive for the casual reader, it makes a lot more sense for our statistical testing!

 <p align="center">
 <table>